Aegadian Islands

 The island of Favignana (Aegusa), the largest, lies 16 km southwest of Trapani; Levanzo (Phorbantia) lies 13 km west; and Marettimo, the ancient Hiera Nesos, 24 km west of Trapani, is now reckoned as a part of the group.
-There are also two minor islands, Formica and Maraone, lying between Levanzo and Sicily.
-For administrative purposes the archipelago constitutes the comune of Favignana in the Province of Trapani.
+There are also two minor islands, Formica (which hosts the Isolotto Formica Lighthouse) and Maraone, lying between Levanzo and Sicily.
+For administrative purposes the archipelago constitutes the comune of Favignana in the province of Trapani.

 The overall population in 2017 was 4,292.
 Winter frost is unknown and rainfall is low.
 The main occupation of the islanders is fishing, and the largest tuna fishery in Sicily is there.

 History

 There is evidence of Neolithic and even Paleolithic paintings in caves on Levanzo, and to a lesser extent on Favignana.

 The islands were the scene of the battle of the Aegates of 241 BC, in which the Carthaginian fleet was defeated by the Roman fleet led by Lutatius Catulus; the engagement ended the First Punic War.
 After the end of Western Roman power in the first millennium AD, the islands, to the extent that they were governed at all, were part of territories of Goths, Vandals, Saracens, before the Normans fortified Favignana in 1081.

 The islands belonged to the Pallavicini-Rusconi family of Genoa until 1874, when the Florio family of Palermo bought them.